1966 Pacific hurricane season: Tropical Storm Lorraine

 Near the end of the season Tropical Depression Sixteen formed while south of Mexico.
 The depression quickly intensified and became a tropical storm and was named Lorraine.
 Lorraine made landfall west of Tecoman, Mexico and quickly dissipated.
-Lorraine brought rain to Mexico in areas that would get rain from Tropical Storm Maggie (see below) a few days later.
+Lorraine brought rain to Mexico in areas that would get rain from Tropical Storm Maggie a few days later.
 Lorraine caused no reports of damage or deaths in Mexico.

 Tropical Storm Maggie

 On October 16, Tropical Depression Eighteen formed while south of Mexico.
 The depression, like Joyce and Kirsten before it took a long time to become a tropical storm.
 Finally on October 18 the depression strengthened and became Tropical Storm Maggie, the final tropical storm of the season.
-Maggie brought torrential rains to areas affected by Lorraine earlier in the month as she paralleled the Mexican coast.
-She finally made landfall near Manzanillo, Mexico and weakened into a tropical depression while near Puerto Vallarta.
+Maggie brought torrential rains to areas affected by Lorraine earlier in the month as it paralleled the Mexican coast.
+It finally made landfall near Manzanillo, Mexico and weakened into a tropical depression while near Puerto Vallarta.
 The depression briefly emerged off the coast before making landfall near Puerto Vallarta for the last time.
 Maggie dissipated shortly afterward.
 Maggie caused no reports of damages or deaths.

 Other system

-According to the Joint Typhoon Warning Center and Japan Meteorological Agency, on October 20 Tropical Storm Kathy crossed the International Dateline, entering into CPHC's area of responsibility; however, this storm wasn't included into CPHC database.
+According to the Joint Typhoon Warning Center and Japan Meteorological Agency, on October 20 Tropical Storm Kathy crossed the International Dateline, entering into CPHC's area of responsibility; however, this storm was not included into CPHC database.
 The storm eventually became extratropical on October 21 over open waters.

-ACE (Accumulated Cyclone Energy)

 Storm names

-No names were retired from this list, so it was reused in the 1970 season.
-Except for the name Kirsten, which was replaced by Kristen in that season, possibly due to a clerical error.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1966.
+This was the third of four sets of storm names introduced at the start of the 1960 season.
+As only names in sets one and two had been used through the 1965 season, every name used in 1966 was used for the first time.
+Also, this was the first season in which sets of names were cycled on an annual rotation basis beginning with the "A" name each year.
+This set, with the exception of Kirsten, which was replaced by Kristen, was reused for the 1970 season.

+Had any tropical storms formed in the North Pacific between 140°W and the International Date Line in 1966, their names would have been drawn from the Western Pacific typhoon naming list.
+Named storms in the table above that crossed into the area during the year are noted (*).